Noisy tires can be a very dangerous distraction on the road.

 Do not be tempted to overinflate them as this can cause other problems, including making them more likely to puncture.

 If your tires are inflated correctly and are still making a squealing noise then it could be caused by your wheels not being correctly aligned.
 Wheel alignment problems cause your wheels to pull in slightly different directions causing the tires to rub against the road thereby preventing them from gripping the road properly and creating a squealing noise.

-Fixing wheel alignment isn't something that most of us can do at home as it requires specialised equipment to diagnose and correct so take your car to your local garage and have them correct it for you, wheel alignment adjustments shouldn't cost more than $70 if you are having the front two tires adjusted.
+Fixing wheel alignment isn't something that most of us can do at home as it requires specialized equipment to diagnose and correct so take your car to your local garage and have them correct it for you, wheel alignment adjustments shouldn't cost more than $70 if you are having the front two tires adjusted.

 Pretty much every car will experience some tire hum.
 Tire hum is the usual noise of your tires rolling on asphalt.
 However there are a few reasons why tire hum could be louder than usual: